Logos for Salesforce and Google Sheets, representing a template used to sync data between them with Unito.

-Template: Automated Google Sheets Sales Pipeline with Salesforce Data
+Automated Google Sheets Sales Pipeline Template With Salesforce Data

 Salesforce is one of the most powerful sales tools out there: it’s in the name.
 But sometimes, you need another way to make that sales data available to other teams.
 That can be because they don’t have access to Salesforce at all, or they need to process sales data through an intermediary, like a spreadsheet.
 That usually means manually copying and pasting data from Salesforce to that spreadsheet or spending hours cleaning up a data export.